 Flo Frey became camp director in 1978, with an enrollment of around 60 campers ages four through twelve.
 Flo was the creator of our camp song "On the Line" which we still sing at camp today.

 Over the last 42 years, Camp Rodef Shalom has grown beyond what anyone could have imagined back in 1976.
-In recent years, in addition to our classic specialties of Sports, Art, Swimming, and Music, we have included Drama, Hip Hop Dance, Israeli Scouts, Mad Science, Outdoor Adventures, Fencing, and Cooking!
-Who knows what new and exciting specialties we will add in 2020!
+In recent years, in addition to our classic specialties of Sports, Art, Swimming, and Music, we have included Drama, Mad Science, Outdoor Adventures, and Cooking!
+Who knows what new and exciting specialties we will add next year!